teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 $ brew install bash-completion@2
 ```

-If you installed `kubectl` using the Homebrew instructions then `kubectl` completion should start working immediately.
+If you installed `kubectl` using the Homebrew instructions, then `kubectl` completion should start working immediately.

-> If bash-completion in Homebrew not work, please add to `~/.bash_profile`:
+If bash-completion in Homebrew does not work, please add to `~/.bash_profile`:

 ```bash
 $ if [ -d $(brew --prefix)/etc/bash_completion.d ]; then